 The second key idea is that you’re not doing a hard sell with B2B marketing like you would in a B2C email.
-The point here is to educate the consumer, not try to sell them a product.
+The point here is to educate the consumer, not try to sell a product.
 B2B clients are usually looking to make a major purchase, which they see rightfully as an investment.
-Since it’s not an emotional or impulsive decision, B2B emails need to present options as well as research data, studies, and other factual pieces that back up the claims you are making.
-You are effectively selling ideas to the consumer versus a product.
+Since it’s not an emotional or impulsive decision, your B2B emails need to present options as well as research data, studies, and other factual pieces that back up the claims you’re making.
+You are effectively selling ideas to the consumer, versus a product.
 It’s about educating your future client and building that relationship.

 Do Your Homework

-Before you launch an email marketing campaign, you want to know three essential items: what email service provider (ESP) you will be using, what businesses you want to target, and what a sample profile of a purchasing executive in that business looks like.
+Before you launch an email marketing campaign, you need to know three essential items: what email service provider (ESP) you will be using, what businesses you want to target, and a sample profile of purchasing executives in those businesses.

 Several ESPs available on the market today can provide various strategies for your campaign.
-A marketing professional can help you determine which ESP fits your B2B marketing goals the best.
-Whether you are looking for something affordable and scalable, such as MailChimp or Constant Contact, or something comprehensive and full service, such as Pardot or HubSpot, it is helpful to weigh all your options so that you can choose an appropriate ESP that provides the level of service you are comfortable with.
+A marketing professional can help you determine which ESP best fits your B2B marketing goals.
+Whether you are looking for something affordable and scalable, such as MailChimp or Constant Contact, or a comprehensive and full service, such as Pardot or HubSpot, it’s helpful to weigh all your options so you can choose an appropriate ESP that provides the level of service you are comfortable with.

 Lastly, defining who your target consumer is can help with a B2B marketing campaign, just as it would in a traditional multimedia campaign for B2C consumers.
-Companies need to be aware of who makes the purchasing decisions at each business they contact.
+You need to be aware of who makes the purchasing decisions at each business you contact.
 It may be one person or a team of people who have purchasing authority.
 Therefore, you may need to appeal to a range of people.
-Creating a typical consumer profile can help you to see effective strategies before you reach out and can help address differences in behavior from each person involved when it comes to decision making.
+Creating a typical consumer profile can help you see effective strategies before you reach out, and can help address differences in behavior from each person involved when it comes to decision making.